-Established with indigenous hardwood species (oaks, chestnut, beech, hornbeam etc.) and occasionally exotic ones (robinia).
-It is usually harvested on 15-30/40 year rotations for a large variety of products and is managed within the framework of a rural economy according to local traditional practice.
+Established with indigenous hardwood species (oaks, chestnut, beech, hornbeam etc.) and occasionally exotic ones (Robinia).
+It is usually harvested on 15-30/40 year rotations for a large variety of products and is managed within the framework of a rural economy, according to local traditional practice.
 It is harvested using a wide range of techniques and usually uses equipment from small scale agriculture, although the use of specialized forestry machinery is increasing.

-Short rotation forestry (SRF) (Figure 2) Stands are established with exotic fast-growing species (eucalypt, acacia) and harvested on 5-15 year rotations to produce industrial feedstock (generally pulpwood).
+Short rotation forestry (SRF) (Figure 2)

+Stands are established with exotic fast-growing species (Eucalyptus, Acacia) and harvested on 5-15 year rotations to produce industrial feedstock (generally pulpwood).
 SRF is often developed within the framework of a large-scale industrial economy to supply industrial plants.
-SRF stands are often (but not exclusively) managed as coppice, and they occasionally undergo shoot reduction treatments (thinning).
-Stands are generally harvested with industrial forestry equipment, and occasionally
+SRF stands are often (but not exclusively) managed as coppice and they occasionally undergo shoot reduction treatments (thinning).
+Stands are generally harvested with industrial forestry equipment, but also occasionally with small-scale forestry equipment.

-Short rotation coppice (SRC) (Figure 3) Stands are established on ex-arable land with fast-growing species, indigenous (willow, poplar) or exotic (eucalypt, robinia).
-They are harvested on 1-5 year rotations to produce industrial feedstock (generally energy biomass), and managed within the framework of small-scale or industrial agriculture.
+Short rotation coppice (SRC) (Figure 3)

+Stands are established on ex-arable land with fast-growing species, indigenous (willow, poplar) or exotic (Eucalyptus, Robinia).
+They are harvested on 1-5 year rotations to produce industrial feedstock (generally energy biomass) and managed within the framework of small-scale or industrial agriculture.
 So far, SRC represents a niche sector and it is generally harvested with modified agricultural equipment.